Crabby George's Calabash Seafood Buffet

 About Crabby George's Calabash Seafood Buffet

-For visitors looking up Crabby George's Calabash Seafood Buffet in Myrtle Beach, the verified basics are straightforward: it is listed with a casual dress code and daily hours, with earlier openings on Saturday and Sunday.
-The confirmed hours are Monday through Thursday from 2–9 PM, Friday from 2–9:30 PM, Saturday from 12–10 PM, Sunday from 12–9 PM.
+Crabby George's Calabash Seafood Buffet in Myrtle Beach has a casual dress code and daily hours, with earlier openings on Saturday and Sunday.
+Hours are Monday through Thursday from 2–9 PM, Friday from 2–9:30 PM, Saturday from 12–10 PM, Sunday from 12–9 PM.
 Beyond those details, specifics such as pricing, reservation policies, menu items, seating capacity, service options should be confirmed directly with the restaurant before you plan around them.

 The Buffet Listing and What to Confirm

-The venue name identifies Crabby George's Calabash Seafood Buffet as a buffet in Myrtle Beach, but verified public details here are limited to hours and casual dress.
-Because menu selection, pricing, day-to-day operating details are not confirmed in the available verified data, avoid assuming a specific spread, weekday midday offering, group policy, or dietary accommodation.
-If timing matters, use the confirmed schedule: weekday hours begin at 2 PM, while Saturday and Sunday begin at noon; Friday closes at 9:30 PM, Saturday at 10 PM, the other listed days at 9 PM.
+The venue name identifies Crabby George's Calabash Seafood Buffet as a buffet in Myrtle Beach.
+Information includes hours and a casual dress code.
+Since menu selection, pricing, day-to-day operating details can vary, guests should avoid assuming a specific spread, weekday midday offering, group policy, or dietary accommodation.
+If timing matters, use the schedule: weekday hours begin at 2 PM, while Saturday and Sunday begin at noon; Friday closes at 9:30 PM, Saturday at 10 PM, the other listed days at 9 PM.

 Who Books This and When

-Crabby George's may be worth considering when you want a casual Myrtle Beach option and the posted hours fit your plans.
+Crabby George's works when you want a casual Myrtle Beach option and the hours fit your plans.
 It is open every day, with weekend hours starting earlier than weekdays.
 For anything more specific, large-party seating, walk-in wait times, reservations, current pricing, menu rotation, or accessibility details, check with the restaurant directly rather than relying on assumptions.
 If you are comparing options, you can also look at Myrtle Beach dining such as Fire & Smoke, Gios Italian Kitchen Myrtle Beach, Koi, Lombardo's Italian Restaurant, or Santorini Greek Kuzina.

 For a broader view of local options, see our full Myrtle Beach restaurants guide.